datacamp-content-public/Intro-to-Data-Manipulations-in-R-/chapter2.md

 R is a command line driven program.
 It means that you enter your commands at a prompt (R Console), and an output is produced after you press "Enter".

 Normally, people write their codes in a "Script.R" file, which is equivalent to a text file.
-That allows the user to save their code to work on it later on.
+That allows the user to save their code to work on it later.

 In the right hand side, you can see both the _Sript.R_ file, and the _R Console_.
 You can write your code in the _Srcipt.R_ window and see the output of your code in the _R Console_ by pressing the button **Run Code.**